SheilaTMcCabe/Class3_Project/CodeBook.md

 #Background:
 A full background description of the data set is available at the site http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-#Description:
+#Description of Data:
-The dataset includes the following files: features_info.txt: Shows information about the variables used on the feature vector -'features.txt': List of all features -'activity_labels.txt': Links the class labels with their activity name.
+The dataset includes the following files:

+ features_info.txt: Shows information about the variables used on the feature vector

+ -'features.txt': List of all features

+ -'activity_labels.txt': Links the class labels with their activity name.

 - 'train/X_train.txt': Training set.